AryeoHQ/aryeo-api-ruby-sdk/docs/OrdersApi.md

   sort: '-created_at', # String | Comma separated list of fields used for sorting.
 Placing a minus symbol in front of a field name sorts in descending order.
 Defaults to `title`.
   per_page: '25', # String | The number of items per page.
 Defaults to 25.
   page: '2', # String | The requested page.
 Defaults to 1.
-  filter_search: 'filter_search_example', # String | Return products that have fields matching this term.
+  filter_search: 'Photography', # String | Return products that have fields matching this term.
-  filter_category_ids: 'filter_category_ids_example', # String | Return products in the given categories.
+  filter_category_ids: TODO, # Array | Return products in the given categories.
-  filter_type: 'filter_type_example' # String | Return products matching the given type.
+  filter_type: 'MAIN' # String | Return products matching the given type.
 Allowed values are: MAIN, ADDON.
 }

 begin